Deltares/HYDROLIB/docs/reference/api.md

 # API

-This is the automatically generated part of the code, based on the docstrings in modules, classes and functions.
+This is the automatically generated part of the code, based on the docstrings in modules, classes and functions from functionality shared by multiple tools in HYDROLIB.

-## Example function
-## ::: hydrolib.utils.example